Updated On - November 10, 2023 by Henry Bray |Reading Time: 6 minutes

 - Launch the “Regain Exchange Server Backup” program.

 - Enter your login information for “Exchange Server.”

 - Choose the “Connect to server” option.

-- You can choose to backup your mailboxes by selecting “All Mailboxes” and “Selected Mailboxes”.
+- You can back up your mailboxes by selecting “All Mailboxes” and “Selected Mailboxes.”

 It will automatically back up your Exchange mailbox data after you have installed and set it up.
-It also offers many other useful features, such as an intuitive interface, the ability to backup in multiple formats and more.
+It also offers many other valuable features, such as an intuitive interface, the ability to back up in multiple formats, and more.